appdev-academy/CoreDuck/README.md

 ## Getting object in context

-To create a new Core Data object in specified context:
+Get reference to NSManagedObject instance in context:

 ```swift
 if let entityInContext = context.get(entity) {